hstatsep-js/loops/mario.md

 ![mario](http://www.infendo.com/wp-content/uploads/2008/06/mario.png)

 Your mission is to recreate these blocks using code.
+When you finish a part, feel free to comment certain parts out and move on to the next part.

 ### Part I: The Boring Pyramid
-Create a program that will print the following pyramid:
+We want to write a function that will print the following pyramid:

 ```
    #  #